cyamato/SyslogPro/docs/docco/README.md

    * @since 0.0.0
    * @this Syslog
    * @param {object} [options] - Options object
-   * >>>Transport Configuraton
+   * >>>Transport Configuration
    * @param {string} [options.target='localhost'] - The IP Address|FQDN of the
-   *    Syslog Server, this option if set will take prasdents over any target
+   *    Syslog Server, this option if set will take presidents over any target
-   *    set in a formating object
+   *    set in a formatting object
-   * @param {string} [options.protocol='udp'] - L4 transport portocol
+   * @param {string} [options.protocol='udp'] - L4 transport protocol
-   *    (udp|tcp|tls), this option if set will take prasdents over any transport
+   *    (udp|tcp|tls), this option if set will take presidents over any transport
-   *    set in a formating object
+   *    set in a formatting object
    * @param {number} [options.port=514] - IP port, this option if set will take
-   *    prasdents over any IP Port set in a formating object
+   *    presidents over any IP Port set in a formatting object
    * @param {number} [options.tcpTimeout=10000] - Ignored for all other
-   *    transports, this option if set will take prasdents over any timeout
+   *    transports, this option if set will take presidents over any timeout
-   *    set in a formating object
+   *    set in a formatting object
-   * @param {string[]} [options.tlsServerCerts] - Array of authrized TLS server
+   * @param {string[]} [options.tlsServerCerts] - Array of authorized TLS server
-   *    certificates file locations, this option if set will take prasdents
+   *    certificates file locations, this option if set will take presidents
-   *    over any certificates set in a formating object
+   *    over any certificates set in a formatting object
    * @param {string} [options.tlsClientCert] - Client TLS certificate file
    *    location that this client should use, this option if set will take
-   *    prasdents over any certificates set in a formating object
+   *    presidents over any certificates set in a formatting object
    * @param {string} [options.tlsClientKey] - Client TLS key file
    *    location that this client should use, this option if set will take
-   *    prasdents over any certificates set in a formating object
+   *    presidents over any certificates set in a formatting object
    * >>>Syslog Format Settings
    * @param {string} [options.format='none'] - Valid syslog format options for
    *    this module are 'none', 'rfc3164', 'rfc5424', 'leef', 'cef'